CHILD SAFE

 We pay particular attention to individuals and groups of children and young people in our community with additional and specific needs.
 This includes tailoring our child safety strategies and supports to the needs of:

-• children and young people who identify as LGBTIQ+.
+- children and young people who identify as LGBTIQA+.

-Our Student Wellbeing & Engagement Policy provides more information about the measures we have in place to support diversity and equity.
+Our Student Wellbeing and Engagement Policy provides more information about the measures we have in place to support diversity and equity.

 We celebrate the diversity of our students by:

-• the experiences of lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) students
+- the experiences of lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQA+) students

 Suitable staff and volunteers